Buddy FAQ's

-2. What is the eligibility requirement for my child?
+2. What are the eligibility requirements for my child?

 If you have any questions about eligibility, please email us at afk@athletesforkids.org